Five things you should know beforehand to enjoy the climb for those visiting Mount Takao for the first time:

 ============

-A distant cluster of buildings and deep nature spreading out before you.
-Listening to the audio guide while admiring these two completely different views side by side, it becomes clear why Mount Takao has been able to preserve its appearance for so long.
-The nature has been preserved precisely because Mount Takao has a place of prayer called Yakuoin Temple.
-With this meaning in mind, we start our climb from here to the summit.
+The scenery before you is a clash of nature and manmade buildings, with lush nature in front of you and groups of buildings in the distance.
+As you listen to the audio guide while admiring these two completely different views side by side, it will become clear why Mount Takao has been able to preserve its appearance for so long.
+The nature here has been preserved precisely because Mount Takao has a place of prayer called Yakuoin Temple.
+With this in mind, we begin our climb to the summit.

 The well-maintained hiking trails range from paths you can walk in casual clothes and sneakers to full-fledged mountain trails.
-First, try the classic Route 1.
-Even though it's a beginner's course, it's a luxurious trail where you can encounter rows of cedar trees over 500 years old and feel the presence of a forest where flying squirrels live.
+First, try the classic, Trail 1.
+Even though it's a beginner's course, it's a trail that’s abundant with nature where you can encounter rows of cedar trees over 500 years old and feel the presence of a forest where flying squirrels live.

 On a clear day, you can see Mount Fuji in the distance from the summit.
 The view, which seems to overlap with the mountains, is a reward that Mount Takao offers.
-There is also an audio guide at the summit, so don't forget to listen to it.
+There is also an audio guide at the summit, so please remember to give it a listen.

 - Total length: 3.8km